From Bonobo to British Sea Power, Rizzle Kicks to the Kooks, it’s no secret Brighton has produced some of the hottest UK musical talent.

 Dead Wax Social

-This achingly hip bar and pizzeria has a strict vinyl-only policy.
+Dead Wax Social is an achingly hip bar and a pizzeria, with a strict vinyl-only policy.
 As such there’s often a retro flavour to the tunes – think Johnny Cash, The Clash and Revolver-era Beatles.
 They’re no strangers to the charms of Motown – Marvin Gaye and The Supremes are a foolproof way to get the place moving when the craft beer is flowing.
 It’s not all nostalgia though; during the daytime, staff love to show off their new acquisitions, recently spinning new LPs from the likes of Warpaint and Bon Iver.

 The jazz-age vibe of this killer afternoon tea and brunch spot is underscored perfectly but the cheery, root-toot soundtrack.
 You’ll surely dig some upbeat Ella Fitzgerald and sultry Billie Holiday.
 But the rarer, raw stylings of Cab Calloway and early Satchmo are as classy as the brushed-chrome teapot steaming away on your table.